 Football has always been a big part of his life.
-After high school, he played 4 years with the Regina Rams.
+After high school, he played four years with the Regina Rams.
 He was a multi-year all-star and named outstanding lineman in the league in 1972.
 In 1973, he made the jump to the Saskatchewan Roughriders, playing until 1976.

 Mr. Hopson began his professional career as a teacher in Ceylon, Saskatchewan.
-He retired as the director of education for the Qu’Appelle Valley School Division in 2004.
+He retired as the Director of Education for the Qu’Appelle Valley School Division in 2004.

 He has a Bachelor of Education (With Distinction) from the University of Regina and a Master of Education from the University of Oregon.